slatedocs/slate/source/includes/v4/_exhibitions.md

 ### Response

-The json response contains an exhibition block with information for that exhibition.
+The JSON response contains an exhibition block with information for that exhibition.
 The information is the same as that of the exhibitions list response, but with the addition of a location block.

 - location, contains information about the location of the exhibition.
 - content, contains key/value pairs of custom defined attributes, e.g. the following: